 Discussion

 This study tested the effects of varying pH on geoduck, a valuable aquaculture species in a natural setting, and confirmed that Zostera marina eelgrass can effectively alter local pH during warm summer months (June and July).
 With this design, future ocean acidification research on cultured shellfish can augment findings from controlled laboratory studies with field deployments to incorporate natural variability associated with an organism’s habitat.
 Global and targeted proteomics was assessed alongside growth and environmental data for an integrated view of how geoduck respond to varying environmental conditions.
-Proteomics is a powerful approach suitable for comparative physiological studies of non-model, cultured fishes.
+Proteomics is a powerful approach suitable for comparative physiological studies of non-model, marine organisms (Tomanek, 2014).
 Using a two step method, this study detected substantially more proteins (8,077) compared to the previous geoduck study using Data Dependent Analysis (3,651) (Timmins-Schiffman et al. 2017).
 This produced a valuable protein catalogue for future projects, as researchers can now skip directly to the targeted SRM phase to greatly reduce the cost and time associated with a discovery analysis.

 Geoduck exhibited no phenotypic differences between pH conditions, counter to our predictions.
 We predicted that within eelgrass habitats pH would be higher, creating a refuge against the less alkaline surrounding waters and reducing oxidative stress.
 Concordantly, proteins involved in the oxidative stress response would be less abundant inside eelgrass habitats (such as superoxide dismutase, peroxiredoxin-1, catalase, and HSP), possibly translating to differential growth.
-While pH in eelgrass habitats was found to be consistently higher in this study, no differences in protein abundance, growth or survival were found between habitats across all four bays.
+While pH in eelgrass habitats was found to be consistently higher in this study, no differences in abundance of selected proteins, growth or survival were found between habitats across all four bays.
 This suggests that juvenile geoduck may tolerate a wide pH range in the context of the natural environment in which they are cultured.

-Earlier studies on other clam species point to some degree of pH tolerance, but also describe complex responses to low pH that vary between metrics, species, and when secondary stressors are applied (Fernández-Reiriz et al. 2011; Ivanina et al. 2013; Matoo et al. 2013; Range et al. 2011; Ries et al. 2009; Ringwood and Keppler 2002; Waldbusser et al. 2010).
+Earlier studies on other clam species point to some degree of pH tolerance, but also describe complex responses to low pH that vary between metrics, species, and when secondary stressors are applied (Ries et al. 2009; Ringwood and Keppler 2002; Waldbusser et al. 2010).
 For example, juvenile carpet shell clams (Ruditapes decussatus) under ambient (8.2) and reduced pH (7.8, 7.5) for 75 days displayed no difference in size, weight, or calcification rate (Range et al. 2011), but other physiological parameters (clearance, ingestion, respiration, ammonia excretion) differed at day 87 (Fernández-Reiriz et al. 2011).
-In the hard shell clam Mercenaria mercenaria, protein oxidation, biomineralization, and standard metabolic rate (SMR) in adults were largely unaffected by hypercapnia alone, but when combined with elevated temperature SMR increased and shell strength decreased (Ivanina et al. 2013; Matoo et al. 2013).
+In the hard shell clam Mercenaria mercenaria, protein oxidation, biomineralization, and standard metabolic rate (SMR, measured as resting oxygen consumption) in adults were largely unaffected by hypercapnia alone, but when combined with elevated temperature SMR increased and shell strength decreased (Ivanina et al. 2013; Matoo et al. 2013).
 Interestingly, the baltic clam (Macoma balthica) grew significantly larger in low pH (7.35 vs. 7.85 for 29 days), and were largest when combined with low dissolved oxygen (3.0 mg/L vs. 8.5 mg/L) (Jansson et al. 2015).
-Geoduck metrics examined in this study were not affected by varying pH, but other physiological parameters may be affected (metabolic rate, biomineralization, reproductive development, cytoskeleton), and should be examined in future studies.
+Geoduck metrics examined in this study were not affected by varying pH, but other physiological parameters (metabolic rate, biomineralization, reproductive development, cytoskeleton) may be affected in gill or other tissues such as mantle or hepatopancreas, and should be examined in future studies.